teocot/CarAPI-DotNet-EF/README.md

 # CarAPI

+## You can see teh app running at: https://carapi-avaefycvc9a6bgbw.australiasoutheast-01.azurewebsites.net/

 - This is an ASP.NET Core web application using Entity Framework Core
 - It uses an **in-memory database**.
-No external setup required—just clone and run!
+No external setup requiredâ€”just clone and run!
 - It implements a 0 to many realtionship and a 1 to 1 relationship
 - It supports CRUD operations
 - The app can create Persons and Cars, then